mngoapp/app-builder-svc/docs/adr/schema-data-model-adr.md

 # Proposed Design

 * An entity called container that will be a container (i.e. application) and parent entity that has fields: Title, Type, ContainerId
-* An entity called schema that will be the child that has fields: SchemaId, Title, Type, Jsonschema, Uischema, ContainerId
+* An entity called schema that will be the main vehicle for the json schema.
+Schema will be a child item to container that has fields: SchemaId, Title, Type, Jsonschema, Uischema, ContainerId.
+Schema has parent reference via the ContainerId column.

 <img src="Data_Model__schema.png" />